 Evangelical faith groups expect their members to adhere to a list of beliefs concerning

 the nature of God, of mankind, and of the rest of the universe.
 This usually includes the

 following theological beliefs, derived largely from the literal interpretation

 of biblical passages:

-- The original writings of the Bible, were inerrant (without
+- The original authors' writings in the Bible, were inerrant (without

 - Jesus Christ was born of a virgin.